College of the Holy Cross: Modern history

-Late twentieth and early twenty-first centuries

 In 1998, Holy Cross initiated an eight-year capital campaign, "Lift High the Cross", with a three-year quiet period.
 The campaign for Holy Cross ended in fiscal 2006 with $216.3 million raised, surpassing its original goal of $175 million.
 The funds allowed Holy Cross to establish an additional 12 new faculty positions, along with more than 75 newly endowed scholarships for students.
-The campaign provided support for the renovation of the Mary Chapel as well as construction of new facilities on campus, including Smith Hall which houses the new Michael C. McFarland Center for Religion, Ethics and Culture; a five-story apartment-style residence housing 244 seniors; and a new 1,350-seat soccer stadium.
 During the campaign, the college's endowment grew to more than $544 million.

-On July 1, 2000, Michael C. McFarland, S.J., became the president of the college.
-In 2011, Philip L. Boroughs, S.J., the Vice President for Mission and Ministry at Georgetown University, was named McFarland's successor.
+On July 1, 2000, Michael C. McFarland became the president of the college.
+In 2011, Philip L. Boroughs, the Vice President for Mission and Ministry at Georgetown University, was named McFarland's successor.
+In 2021, he was succeeded by Vincent D. Rougeau, dean of the Boston College Law School.
+Rougeau is the first lay and first black president in the history of the college.

 In early 2018, the college began publicly exploring the possibility of changing its "Crusader" mascot and associated imagery.
-The college's leadership ultimately decided to keep the mascot, distinguishing its use of the nickname from the historical associations with the crusades.
-In line with this, the college's leadership decided to retire the previously used imagery of an armed medieval knight associated with the nickname.
+The college's leadership ultimately decided to keep the mascot, distinguishing its use of the nickname from the historical associations with the Crusades.

-In September 2020, Boroughs announced his planned resignation effective June 30, 2021.
-He was succeeded by Vincent D. Rougeau, Dean of the Boston College Law School.
-Rougeau is the first lay and first Black president in the history of the college.
+In 2019, the college ended its need-blind admissions policy.